 • Antioxidant.
 A substance in oil of oregano called rosmarinic acid is a potent antioxidant that prevents damage from free radicals and can prevent cancer and atherosclerosis.
 This rosmarinic acid is excellent for fighting allergies and allergic asthma.
 Oil of oregano also contains naringin, which has been shown to boost the powerful effects of antioxidants and inhibit the growth of cancer cells.

-Oil of oregano is also a great source of calcium, magnesium, zinc, copper, potassium, iron, niacin, boron, vitamins A, C and E complex.
+Oil of oregano is also a great source of calcium, magnesium, zinc, copper, potassium, iron, niacin, boron, and vitamins A, C, and E complex.

 Look for oil of oregano that was naturally extracted and buy the brand that contains a high percentage of volatile oils carvacrol and thymol in the product’s natural ingredients.